 Protecting user privacy and confidentiality has long been an integral part of the mission of libraries.
 Since 1939, the American Library Association (ALA) has affirmed that a right to privacy is crucial to freedom of inquiry and the exercise of First Amendment freedoms.

-ALA's extensive First Amendment, liberty and privacy princples guide the association's efforts to promote and protect individual privacy rights in the library.
-This includes initiatives to educate librarians and the public about the nature and importance of reader privacy as well as ALA's ongoing work to protect work to protect personal privacy in the federal legislative and policy arenas and at state and local levels of government.
+ALA's extensive First Amendment, liberty and privacy principles guide the association's efforts to promote and protect individual privacy rights in the library.
+This includes initiatives to educate librarians and the public about the nature and importance of reader privacy as well as ALA's ongoing work to protect personal privacy in the federal legislative and policy arenas and at state and local levels of government.
 There are several units of ALA that work on these important issues and staff is available to answer questions or provide assistance to librarians, trustees, educators and the public.

 Office for Intellectual Freedom

 In conjunction with the ALA Intellectual Freedom Committee (IFC), ALA’s Office for Intellectual Freedom (OIF) conducts the association's work on intellectual freedom and privacy issues at the state and local levels, often working with state library association chapters.
-The Intellectual Freedom Committee's Privacy Subcommittee monitors ongoing privacy developments in technology, politics and legislation, as well as social and cultural trends that impact individual privacy and confidentiality, both in libraries and the wider world.
+The Intellectual Freedom Committee's Privacy Subcommittee monitors ongoing privacy developments in technology, politics, and legislation, as well as social and cultural trends that impact individual privacy and confidentiality, both in libraries and the wider world.
 The IFC Privacy Subcommittee welcomes comments and suggestions for improvement.
 Correspondence can be sent to Deborah Caldwell Stone, staff liaison for the Privacy Subcommittee and OIF.

 LITA Patron Privacy Technologies Interest Group